What are Foundation Trusts?

 Foundation Trusts differ from mainstream NHS Trusts in a number of ways: firstly, they have greater freedom to decide how to meet local health obligations; secondly, they are intended to be more directly accountable to local people; and thirdly, they are authorised and regulated by a separate Independent Regulator of NHS Foundation Trusts – Monitor – which was established in January 2004.

 In all other respects, Foundation Trusts have the same responsibilities as NHS Trusts.
 However, they have a different legal basis, as independent ‘Public Benefit Corporations’.

+In 2002, the UK Labour government fleshed out its policy in relation to Foundation Trusts through a document, ‘Delivering the NHS Plan: next steps on investment, next steps on reform’.
 The legal basis for Foundation Trusts was provided by the Health and Social Care (Community Health and Standards) Act 2003.

 There was also a new ‘payment by results’ funding system to replace the ‘block settlement’ arrangements for Trusts, which came into force in April 2004 for Foundation Trusts, to be implemented incrementally for the rest of the NHS.

 Opponents of Foundation status claimed that the extra powers and separate funding system for Foundation Trusts would lead to the new Foundations prospering at the expense of other Trusts.
 They argued that the policy would widen the gap between the best NHS bodies and the worst, by rewarding the best-performing Trusts, and particularly by giving them the power to pay staff more than the rest of the NHS.
 The way to improve the NHS, these opponents argued, was by improving the levels achieved by all, rather than by favouring the high-performing few.